IbrahimDayax/credit-card-fraud-detection/README.md

 # credit-card-fraud-detection
-Logistic Regression and KNN models built with MATLAB that can classify credit card transactions as either fraud or non-fraud
+Custom built Logistic Regression and KNN models built with MATLAB that can classify credit card transactions as either fraud or non-fraud